bevy-cheatbook/bevy-cheatbook/src/platforms/macos.md

 `-srcfolder` multiple times, if you want to add more files and folders to the DMG image.

+### GUI

 If you want to create a DMG file using a GUI, you can use Apple's "Disk Utility" app that comes preinstalled with macOS.
+Then, just use Finder to set up everything inside how you like it.